-The deadly strain of the coronavirus, also known as COVID-19, has spread across the world, infecting more than eleven and a half million people and killing almost 540,000 worldwide as of July 9, 2020.
+The deadly strain of the coronavirus, also known as COVID-19, has spread across the world, infecting more than eighteen million people and killing over 700,000 worldwide as of August 7, 2020.

 On March 11, 2020 the World Health Organization declared the new coronavirus COVID-19 a global pandemic.
 Like everyone else, the art world had to take precautions.
 With mass gatherings bans, many art museums have closed, biennials and fairs have been canceled or postponed.
 Here are the updates so far, and keep an eye out for more in the coming days.

 Auction houses Christie's, Sotheby's and Phillips saw a 79% year-over-year drop in revenue in the second quarter of 2020, according to a new report published by a London art market analytics firm Pi-eX.
 Previously, the same firm had found that sale totals from the same auction houses had fallen 40% during the first quarter of 2020.